 HOW WE PROGRAMME

-Our programming meetings are held once a week, consisting of our Artistic Director, Executive Director, Literary Officer and members from our Marketing and Admin teams.
+Our programming meetings are held once a week, consisting of our Artistic Director, Executive Director, Literary Team, our Learning & Participation Producer and our Marketing Manager.
 There, we look at each submission with the aim to decide on whether it’s a production in line with our artistic programme or if we would be keen to contribute to its development.
 Some of our discussion is based on the following 3 factors.

 • Artistic Content: Story, Themes, Resonance of today, how it aligns with our programme.